Omedi123/Omedi123/README.md

 - 👀 I’m interested in Basketball, and coding
 - 🌱 I’m currently learning Front-End Development
 - 💞️ I’m looking to collaborate on any project with anyone
-- 📫 How to reach me on email
+- 📫 How to reach me on email because this is new for me

 <!---
 Here is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.